yev/internalization-cv/Readme.md

 1. Clone the project
 2. Run the ant build script in your terminal: `ant`
 3. Open the generated HTML file in your browser: `web/index.html`

+# Production environment

+As every project should be in production, I've put my CV on the web - [https://www.yev.devatlant.com](https://www.yev.devatlant.com)